Working Papers:

 [Internet Appendix][Published Version]

-Main Figure: Impact of Medicaid Reimbursement Expansion on COVID cases
+Estimated Impact of Medicaid Reimbursement Expansion on COVID-19 cases:

 6. From L.A. to Boise: How Migration Has Changed During the COVID-19 Pandemic

 with Peter Haslag.
-Accepted, Journal of Financial and Quantitative Analysis.
+Forthcoming, Journal of Financial and Quantitative Analysis.

 with Peter Haslag.
-Accepted, Journal of Financial and Quantitative Analysis.
+Forthcoming, Journal of Financial and Quantitative Analysis.

 Link to paper